Scolpaig

 Scolpaig (Sgolpaig) is a district on the north-west coast of the island of North Uist in the Outer Hebrides of Scotland.

 In 2018 it was unsuccessfully proposed as the site of a spaceport backed by the Scottish government.
 In 2019 it was again proposed as the site of a spaceport.
+Construction work started in 2024.

 Scolpaig Tower is a folly that was erected at Loch Scolpaig as part of famine relief works in about 1830.